yongdilun/GinChat/backend/test/README.md

-# GinChat Test Database Initialization
+# GinChat Database Initialization

-This directory contains code to initialize the MySQL and MongoDB databases with test data for the GinChat application.
+This directory contains the database initialization script for the GinChat application.

+## ⚠️ WARNING

+**The `init_db.go` script will completely clear ALL existing data in both MySQL and MongoDB databases!**

 ## Overview

-The test environment consists of:
+The initialization script:

-- `init_db.go` - A standalone Go program that initializes both MySQL and MongoDB databases with test data
+- `init_db.go` - A standalone Go program that clears all existing data and creates fresh database schema

 ## Prerequisites